clojure-emacs/cider/README.md

 project build tool (Maven, etc).

 After you get your nREPL server running go back to Emacs.
-Typing there <kbd>M-x cider</kbd> will allow you to connect to the running nrepl session.
+Typing there <kbd>M-x cider</kbd> will allow you to connect to the running nREPL server.

 ### Using the cider minor mode

 `CIDER` comes with a handy minor mode called `cider-interaction-mode` (complementing `clojure-mode`) that allows you to evaluate code in your Clojure source files and load it directly in the REPL.
-A list of all available commands is available in the cider menu and in the following section of this manual.
+A list of all available commands is available in the `CIDER` menu and in the following section of this manual.

 ### Pretty printing in the REPL